vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

 I even managed to build my [own web framework](https://onyxframework.org/) featuring a [REST server](https://onyxframework.org/http), a database-agnostic [SQL ORM](https://onyxframework.org/sql) and even an [EDA platform](https://onyxframework.org/eda)!
 I've also built a (now defunct) [Crystal Jobs](https://github.com/crystaljobs) website and the [RealWorld implementation](https://github.com/vladfaust/crystalworld) in Crystal.

-I've left the Crystal ecosystem, unfortunately <s>for Crystal</s>, because this is not the language I've always dreamt of.
+Unfortunately <s>for Crystal</s>, I've left the Crystal ecosystem, because this is not the language I've always dreamt of.
 And because of [some](https://github.com/asterite){.secret-link} [other](https://github.com/RX14){.secret-link} reasons, but more on that later.

 In June 2019, I began working on my own programming language, [Onyx](/posts/2020-08-20-the-onyx-programming-language).